 Creditors who are owed money can issue a winding-up petition to the court.
 Once a winding-up petition has been issued, it will be served to the company and advertised in The Gazette 7 working days later.
 Next, the court will then either approve or dismiss it.

-As it sounds, compulsory liquidation is the most serious form of liquidation.
+As you can see, compulsory liquidation is the most serious form of liquidation.
+Although the penalties will not apply in every case, compulsory liquidation does demonstrate that a director has not taken the initiative and acted in the best interests of outstanding creditors.
+This makes it harder to defend against accusations of misconduct, meaning these penalties are always a risk.
 If you are threatened with compulsory liquidation, it is always best to act quickly to ensure that more options remain open to you, including voluntary liquidation.

 Creditors’ Voluntary Liquidation (CVL)

-The other main form of liquidation is voluntary liquidation.
+The other main form of liquidation for insolvent companies is Creditors’ Voluntary Liquidation.
 Unlike compulsory liquidation, voluntary liquidation is a completely voluntary process that is initiated by the company directors and shareholders.

 Creditors’ Voluntary Liquidation is entered into by a director that chooses to voluntarily end the business and liquidate all of its assets.
 This is an option open only to insolvent companies and is a good way for the director to take control and close the business before it is forced into compulsory liquidation.